Have a question about your specific application?

 Metal Bar Grating is the workhorse of the industrial flooring market and has served industry for decades.
 Strong and durable with an exceptional strength-to-weight ratio, metal bar grating can be easily fabricated to nearly any configuration.
 The high percentage of open area makes bar grating nearly maintenance free and all products are fully recyclable.

 Manufactured by assembling a series of equally spaced metal bars to connecting cross members, bar grating is available in three popular materials; mild carbon steel, 6000 series aluminum and 300 series stainless steels.
 Additionally, Interstate Gratings can produce gratings constructed with other specialty metal alloys.
+Get in touch with us to discuss your situation.

 Exceptionally durable grating manufactured by riveting bearing bars and bent connecting bars at their contact points.
 Excellent for applications involving impact loads and repetitive traffic patterns.